reyar/Statsomat/README.md

 # Statsomat
 Example CSV datasets to be used with the Statsomat apps.
-Download the CSV datasets by clicking on the big green **Code** button.
+Download the CSV datasets (for desktop by clicking on the big green **Code** button).
 Save them locally and upload them to the Statsomat apps.

 Data details: